flomanuel/web-window/doc/DOCKER.md

 ## Running the application

 You still have to be inside the container.
-From the projects main folder run `npm run start`.
+From the projects main folder run `npm run el_start`.